-As I point out in “Is It Possible Some Doctors Still Don’t “Get” the Extent of Big Pharma’s Connection to ‘Standard of Care’ Research?”, I believe that somehow (although I am not sure exactly how) many physicians have managed not to read the hundreds, if not thousands, of articles in the press –- articles exposing the financial connections between Big Pharma and the Medical Establishment.
-So many of these articles have appeared in medical journals, such as the New England Journal of Medicine ( NEJM ) and the Journal of the American Medical Association ( JAMA ); and in well-regarded lay publications, such as the Wall Street Journal, New York Times, Washington Post and the Los Angeles Times.
+As I pointed out before ( “Is It Possible Some Doctors Still Don’t “Get” the Extent of Big Pharma’s Connection to ‘Standard of Care’ Research?” ), I believe that many physicians have somehow managed not to read the numerous articles exposing the financial connections between Big Pharma and the Medical Establishment.
+Many articles have appeared in medical journals, such as the New England Journal of Medicine (NEJM) and the Journal of the American Medical Association (JAMA); as well as in well-regarded lay publications, such as the Wall Street Journal, New York Times and Washington Post.

-Somehow, I am convinced that if more doctors had read these articles, they would not continue to rely so heavily on the results of studies that are published in their medical journals: results which tout the benefits of pharmaceuticals; results which are often financed by Big Pharma.
+I believe that if more physicians had read these articles, they would not be so quick to rely on the “studies” financed by Big Pharma.

-I have prepared the following list of 37 articles for doctors and patients to read, and discuss together.
-These articles attest to Big Pharma’s influence on the results of clinical trials, on the doctors/researchers who conduct the trials, and on the doctors who prescribe these medications to their patients.
+I have prepared the following list of 37 articles for doctors and patients to read.
+The articles attest to Big Pharma’s influence on the results of clinical trials, on the doctors/researchers who conduct the trials, and on the doctors who prescribe these medications to their patients.
 With each article, I have included a few paragraphs, and have bolded certain portions for emphasis.
-I have also included hyperlinks, so you and your doctor can read the entire articles and talk about them.
+I have also included hyperlinks, so you and your doctor can read the entire articles.